alkinsen/HackUST-2017/README.md

 # HackUST-2017
+Android Application = Daniel Strizhevsky
+BackEnd = Alkin Sen

-Ridesharing app for HackUST 2017
+Ranked in the top 5 with our RideSharing app in the HackUST 2017